 Patient Safety Information for Closing a Practice

-Physician practices undergo closure for many reasons, including physician illness, death, relocation, or the physician’s decision to sell, practice solo, join another group, or retire.
-As a service to our members, the Patient Safety Department of The Doctors Company provides this packet of information to make the transition easier.
-As always, we are ready to serve you.
-Please call us at (800) 421-2368, extension 1243, if we can assist you.
+Physician practices undergo closure for many reasons, including physician illness, death, or relocation, or the physician’s decision to sell, practice solo, join another group, or retire.
+As a service to our members, the Patient Safety and Risk Management Department of The Doctors Company provides this information to make the transition easier.

 What should be done in an emergent situation?